-The Mexican Riviera is made up of a variety of destinations along Mexico's Pacific coast.
-Not to be confused with the Mayan Riviera (also known as the Riviera Maya), which is on the opposite coast, on the Caribbean side.
+Mexico's Pacific coast has a string of attractive port cities that are popular beach destinations and ports of call for cruises.
+This coast is sometimes called the Mexican Riviera but it should not be confused with the Mayan Riviera (also known as the Riviera Maya), which is on the opposite coast, on the Caribbean side.
 Here is an overview of the ports of call which may be included on a Mexican Riviera cruise.
 With limited time at each destination, you'll want to see the highlights of each place.
-Here are some ideas of what to do in just one day in each of these spots.
+Here are some ideas of what to do if you only have one day to spend in each of these spots.

 01 of 07